History and General Information

 and a prioritized project list focused on shared critical infrastructure

 and programs.
-The plan will support the community and the military and position
+The plan supports the community and the military and position

 the city of Annapolis to apply for funding through existing DoD programs,